 - Review them again because the options below involve significantly more individual work and responsibility.

-- Formally request to have a non-approved program granted a one-time approval by completing the Center for International Education and Global Engagement Study Abroad One-time Approval Petition.
+- Formally request to have a non-approved program granted a one-time approval by completing the Global Education Center Study Abroad One-time Approval Petition.
+Please see your study abroad advisor to start this process.

 - Officially withdraw from UNH for the semester or year abroad.

 - Programs that are less than four weeks in duration cannot be considered for a Study Abroad One-time Approval Petition.
 Learn more about short-term study abroad.

 Study Abroad Following or During Health Withdrawals

 Students are prohibited from participation on a study away program while withdrawn for health reasons or during their first semester following a health withdrawal.
 Exceptions to this policy will be granted only for unusual circumstances by the Academic Standards and Advising Committee, upon consultation with the Center for International Education or National Student Exchange, Health Services, and the Associate Dean of the student’s college.
-For more information contact the Associate Dean of the student’s college or the Center for International Education and Global Engagement.
+For more information contact the Associate Dean of the student’s college or the Global Education Center.